oemof/oemof-solph/docs/introductory_tutorials/ev_charging.rst

 .. admonition:: Learning
     :class: important

-    The learning of this step: Looped energy flow as indicator for flawed model and understand the bidirectional loading.
+    Looped energy flows can be used as an indicator for a flawed model.
+    If possible, it should be fixed (instead of suppressed).

-You can get the complete (uncommented) code for this step: :download:`ev_charging_4.py </../tutorials/introductory/ev_charging/ev_charging_4.py>`
+You can get the complete (uncommented) code for this step:
+:download:`ev_charging_4.py </../tutorials/introductory/ev_charging/ev_charging_4.py>`

 .. dropdown:: Click to display the code